dmst-sweng/git-intro/README.md

 Don't delete your branch afterwards.

-In your branch, explain briefly the Git commands you used to complete the task in a new file named Changelog followed by an underscore followed by your GitHub user name.
+In your branch, explain briefly the Git commands you used to complete the task in a new file named Changelog followed by an underscore followed by your GitHub user name (for me it would be Changelog_mfragkoulis).
 Place the Changelog file under version control.

 Don't forget to put your GitHub user name next to the task